-Specify the role of the Auditor General in both the national and county government. (a)
+(a) Specify the role of the Auditor General in both the national and county government.

-The Constitution has set out the criteria to be followed when sharing the revenue between the national government (b) and the county government.
+(b) The Constitution has set out the criteria to be followed when sharing the revenue between the national government and the county government.

-Outline the various principles that define the constitutional threshold for a fair sharing of revenue between the national (10 marks) government and the county government as well as among the counties.
-(Total: 20 marks)
+Outline the various principles that define the constitutional threshold for a fair sharing of revenue between the national government and the county government as well as among the counties.
+(10 marks)

-- Using appropriate examples, cite any two types of taxes classified based on the administrative collection (a) (4 marks) arrangements. - Kariandusi Ltd. processes raw diatomite into an industrial product called lime.
-The company had begun operations in (b) January 2014 when they completed constructing a new factory building at a cost of Sh.40.000,000.
-The cost of the building included the cost of land amounting to Sh.5.000.000.
+- (a) Using appropriate examples, cite any two types of taxes classified based on the administrative collection arrangements.
+(4 marks) - (b) Kariandusi Ltd. processes raw diatomite into an industrial product called lime.
+The company had begun operations in January 2014 when they completed constructing a new factory building at a cost of Sh.40.000,000.
+The cost of the building included the cost of land amounting to Sh.5.000,000.